Vedanta - Just another story?

-To the outsider, Vedanta and the teaching of non-duality may appear an elaborate fabrication—like just another story cooked up by people from a bygone era.
-After all, in a world full of spiritual charlatans who like to feed on the desperation of people seeking an escape from their suffering, it’s prudent to be skeptical and not just dive in head first.
+To the outsider, Vedanta and the teaching of non-duality may appear an elaborate fabrication—another story cooked up by a people from a bygone era.
+After all, in a world full of spiritual charlatans who like to feed on the desperation of people seeking an escape from their sorrow, it’s prudent to be skeptical and not just dive in head first.
 “Choose your story wisely,” is one of the best pieces of advice to anyone at any age.

 But there’s something different about Vedanta and what it teaches.
 As an ancient wisdom tradition, Vedanta has the unique status of not being a religion or a philosophy.
 Even “spirituality” doesn’t seem to fit it.
 Vedanta is closer to a science and yet, in addition to having a psychology and cosmology, it has a theology.
 Perhaps, it’s best to simply define it as a unique means of knowledge that explains consciousness and removes a sense of limitation.

-Vedanta provides a systematic means called self-inquiry that progressively reveals the nature of the truth and ultimately, alleviates suffering.
-Because Vedanta is an objective analysis of experience and is indifferent to historical, cultural or personal opinion.
-Although it comes from India, to claim it as Hindu would be like giving ownership of modern physics to the Germans.
-The point is, in spite of what appears to be exotic trappings (mostly due to the use of Sanskrit), Vedanta’s utility has no borders and belongs to no particular culture or group of people.
-In short, it’s most important quality (like all great knowledge traditions) is that it’s universally applicable.
+Vedanta provides a systematic means called Self-inquiry that progressively reveals the nature of the truth and ultimately, alleviates our suffering.
+Because Vedanta is an objective analysis of our experience, it is indifferent to historical, cultural or personal opinion.
+One of its important aspects (like all great knowledge traditions) is that it is universally applicable.

 Any proper teaching includes a methodology—a sequence of small learning increments that slowly build up to more complicated and subtle concepts.
-As such, Vedanta’s methodology begins with the basic premise that as conscious beings we feel limited and ends with the enigmatic Sanskrit phrase tat tvam asi—“You are that.”
-As curious students, eager to have all the answers, we want to jump to the end of the teaching and then, go back to see where there are gaps in our understanding.
-Many neo-advaita teachers, knowing what seekers really want, will deliver “the goods” first, without providing a proper teaching.
-It’s for this reason that even today, there’s much misunderstanding around the concept of enlightenment, and it’s why the best Vedanta teachers will go out of their way to first debunk any enlightenment myths.
+As such, Vedanta’s methodology begins with the basic premise that as conscious beings we feel limited, and it ends with the enigmatic Sanskrit phrase tat tvam asi—“You are that.”
+As curious students eager to have all the answers, we might want to jump to the end of the teaching, just like we would for a novel whose ending we want to know.
+Many "Neo-Advaita" teachers, knowing what seekers really want, will deliver the goods first without providing a proper teaching.
+It’s for this reason that even today, there’s much misunderstanding around the concept of enlightenment, and it’s why many traditional Vedanta teachers will go out of their way to debunk enlightenment myths.

-God or Isvara (as taught in Vedanta), is responsible for creating, maintaining and recycling the field of experience.
-Isvara provides the results of our actions and is the keeper of dharma—the universal physical, psychological and moral laws.
-Unlike some religions, Vedanta doesn’t portray God as an old man sitting in the heavens doling out favors and punishment.
-Instead, it shows God as the power behind nature.
-God isn’t so much an entity as a principle—like gravity.
+God or "Ishvara," as it's used in Vedanta, is responsible for creating, maintaining and recycling the field of experience.
+Isvara provides the results of our actions and is the keeper of dharma—universal physical, psychological and moral laws.
+Unlike some religions, Vedanta doesn’t portray God as an old man sitting in the heavens rewarding the “good” and punishing the “bad.”
+Instead, it shows God as the force behind nature.
+God isn’t so much an entity, as it is a principle—like gravity.
 For this reason, Vedanta doesn’t suggest one believe in God.
 Vedanta asks, “Why believe in God when you can know God?”
 In other words, God needn’t be a story.

 Part of Vedanta’s ability to deliver moksa or liberation is in its use of a proven methodology.
 If Vedanta had a curriculum, the course outline might look something like this: